wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner by ACG.md

 				- Uses Machine Learning to automate cost savings
 				- Data stored across mutliple AZs
-				- Recommended for: *data with unknown or changing access pattern* -
+				- Recommended for: *data with unknown or changing access pattern*
+			- #### S3 Standard-Infrequent Access (IA)
+				- For data accessed less frequently but requires rapid access
+				- Data stored acrosss multiple AZs
+				- Cheaper than *S3 Standard*
+				- Recommended for: *long-lived data or data infrequentlly accessed but needed in milliseconds*
+			- #### S3 One Zone-Infrequent Access (IA)
+				- Like *S3 Standard-IA* but data stored in a single AZ
+				- Costs 20% less than *S3 Standard-IA*
+				- Data sotored in this storage class can be lost
+				- Recommended for: *re-creatable data which it's infrequently accessed and with no essential durability*
+			- ####
 			-
 				-
+			-
+			-
 		- #### Flashcards
+		  collapsed:: true
 			- How is S3 structured? #flashcard
 				- Objects are stored in buckets
 					- Objects = files